dreibh/netperfmeter/README.md

   The flow parameter specifies a saturated flow (frame rate&nbsp;0 – send a much as possible) with a constant frame size of 1400&nbsp;B. The first block specifies the direction from active (client) to passive (server) instance, the second block specifies the direction from passive (server) to active (client) instance.

   ⚠️Important: By default, SCTP transport is used for the NPMP-CONTROL control communication.
 In certain setups, this can cause problems.
-In this case, it may be necessary to use control over TCP (or MPTCP) instead (to be shown in the next example, using the `-no-control-over-tcp` option):
+In this case, it may be necessary to use control over TCP (or MPTCP) instead (to be shown in the next example, using the `-control-over-tcp` option):

   - Firewalls blocking SCTP traffic, e.g&nbsp;many public Wi-Fi networks.
   - Routing over NAT/PAT may not work well due to lack of support for SCTP.